Inverse Mechano-Electrical Reconstruction of Cardiac Excitation Wave Patterns from Mechanical Deformation using Deep

 The training duration and the size of the training dataset are generally important parameters in data-driven modeling.
-Fig. \ref{fig:training} shows how the training duration, measured in training epochs, and the size of the training dataset affect the reconstruction error for two-dimensional data (with network model 2Dt-A1).
-The image series in panel a) demonstrate how the reconstruction accuracy increases with training duration.
-The excitation wave pattern can basically already be identified after $2-5$ epochs, however, with substantial distortions.
+Fig. \ref{fig:training} shows how the training duration, measured in training epochs, and the size of the training dataset affect the reconstruction error for two-dimensional data (model 2Dt-A3s, see table \ref{table:networkarchitecture}).
+The image series in Fig. \ref{fig:training}a) demonstrate how the reconstruction accuracy increases with training duration.
+The excitation wave pattern can already be identified after $2-5$ epochs, however, with substantial distortions.
 After $10-20$ epochs, the reconstruction progressively recovers and resolves finer details, and after $40-50$ epochs also residual artifacts are removed to a large extent, see also Supplementary Movie 6.
-The ground truth excitation wave pattern $u(x,y)$ is shown on the right.
-Accordingly, panel b) shows the mean absolute error plotted over the number of training epochs.
-The reconstruction error quickly decreases to below $10\%$ just after a few training epochs, and approaches a mean absolute error of about $5\%-10\%$ after $10-20$ training epochs.
+The ground truth excitation wave pattern $V(x,y)$ is shown on the right.
+Accordingly, panel b) shows the mean absolute error, see eq. (\ref{eq:error}), plotted over the number of training epochs.
+The reconstruction error $\langle \Delta V \rangle$ quickly decreases to below $10\%$ just after a few training epochs, and approaches a mean absolute error of about $5\%-10\%$ after $10-20$ training epochs.
 The error continuously decreases and saturates at about $4\%-5\%$ for $40-50$ epochs.
-After $200$ training epochs the reconstruction error is nearly $3.0\%$ or the reconstruction accuracy is $96.9\% \pm 1.3\%$, respectively.
-All reconstructions shown in Figs. \ref{fig:results2D}-\ref{fig:temporal} were obtained with $50$ training epochs.
+After $200$ training epochs the reconstruction accuracy (model 2Dt-A3s) is $96.8\% \pm 1.6\% (\pm 5.7 \%)$ compared to $95.1\% \pm 2.6\% (\pm 8.5\%)$ after $50$ epochs, respectively.
+All reconstructions in this study were obtained with $50$ training epochs if not stated otherwise.